vmarquet/movies/README.md

 ### 1970

 * Deep End 🎥 🎥 ❤️  [🍅](https://www.rottentomatoes.com/m/10008466-deep_end)
+* Le Mur de l'Atlantique (Marcel Camus, Bourvil) #ww2

 ### 1971

-* Harold and Maude (not a fan of the aesthetic and storytelling but the plot is interesting https://en.wikipedia.org/wiki/Harold_and_Maude#Plot)
+* Harold and Maude : not a fan of the aesthetic and storytelling but the plot is interesting [📰](https://en.wikipedia.org/wiki/Harold_and_Maude#Plot)

 Français: